 “Not only were Ward D’Elia’s services and support excellent during the planning, design, bidding, and construction phases, but after 15 years, the project still stands as a testimony to the quality, functionality and detail of the design.

-Ward excelled in listening, interacting and compromising to bring about many decisions that lead to improvements in construction costs, maintainability, and functionality that continue to benefit us to this very day.
+Our development process included Ward and his team working with a community building project committee as well as the Fire Department’s administrative team.
+This “by committee” approach can lead to a lot of challenges for a professional team, and Ward excelled in listening, interacting and compromising to bring about many decisions that lead to improvements in construction costs, maintainability, and functionality that continue to benefit us to this very day.
 Our project was completed on time and within budget, while dealing with significant unforeseen construction issues, and utilizing many innovative design and material applications.”

 Michael F. Murphy, Fire Chief an John F. Rockwell, Fire Station Building Committee membe